getrasa/Custom-Motion-Capture-V2/README.md

 Difficult to calibrate, drifts overtime, error of around 2-3 degrees.

 ### Version 3?
-Works on Version 3 have already been in motion however due to a severe microcontroller shortage I'm having great difficulties in getting my hands on the required components.
-Without components, I can't build prototypes making it impossible to continue.
-Therefore, works on version 3 are on hold indefinitely.
+Work on Version 3 has already begun; however, due to a severe microcontroller shortage, I am having great difficulties acquiring the required components.
+Without components, I can't build prototypes, making it impossible to continue.
+Therefore, work on Version 3 is on hold indefinitely.

-I will however post my progress in case someone is interested.
+I will, however, post my progress in case someone is interested.

-Version 3 was not only gonna be wireless but also much smaller (50% size reduction) due to it being a custom designed PBC with surface mount components.
-I've made some progress but like I said, nothing can be proven without a working prototype.
-My first shoot at schematics and very crude component placement looks as follows.
-This is by no means a final product, just a prototype:
+Version 3 was not only going to be wireless but also much smaller (50% size reduction) due to it being a custom-designed PCB with surface-mounted components.
+I've made some progress but, as I said, nothing can be proven without a working prototype.
+My first shot at schematics and a very crude component placement looks as follows.
+This is by no means a final product, just a prototype.
 <p float="left">
   <img src="https://github.com/getrasa/Custom-Motion-Capture/assets/21182768/e376c53c-12de-48e5-ba64-f684a0b33a97" width="100%" />
 </p>